k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/02_tdm_database.md

 </tr>
 <tr>
 <td><h4>task_execution_entities</td>
-<td>Detailed list of entities and their execution status per each task execution.</td>
+<td>Detailed list of entities and their execution status for each task execution.</td>
 <td>Task Execution</td>
 </tr>
 <tr>
 <td><h4>task_execution_list</td>
 <td>Holds the list of execution requests of each task execution.
-A separate record is created for each LU and post execution process.&nbsp;</td>
+A separate record is created for each LU and post-execution process.&nbsp;</td>
 <td>Task Execution</td>
 </tr>
 <tr>
 <td><h4>task_execution_summary</td>
 <td>Summary information of each task execution.
-One record is created per each task execution.</td>
+One record is created for each task execution.</td>
 <td>Task Execution</td>
 </tr>
 <tr>